Jupyterhub: A barrier-free entrance to DKRZ

 : A barrier-free entrance to DKRZ#

-With an account for mistral, you can connect via ssh
+With an account for levante, you can connect via ssh

 on a terminal interface to the system.
 This requires knowledge in shell programming.